 Vitaae is a nootropic supplement sold by a brand called SANE Laboratories.
 The brand describes their supplement as a " clinically proven brain health and anti aging supplement."

 But does Vitaae contain ingredients shown in clinical trials to improve cognition?
-Does it contain any unhealthy additives?
+Does it contain any unhealthy ingredients?
 Will the supplement cause side effects?
-And how do real users rate and describe its effects?
+And why do we take issue with the brand's health claims?

 In this article we’ll answer all of these questions and more, as we analyze the ingredients in Vitaae to give our take on whether or not the supplement is likely to be effective as as nootropic, and whether or not it's healthy.

-We’ll also highlight some questionable health and media claims on the Vitaae website, and feature customer reviews of the supplement.
+We’ll also highlight some questionable health and media claims on the Vitaae website, discuss the risk of side effects, and compare Vitaae to other popular nootropic supplements in terms of formulation quality to pick our winners (and losers).

 Ingredient Analysis